Wyoming Month-to-Month Rental Agreement | PDF – MS Word

-The Wyoming month to month rental agreement is between a landlord and tenant that allows for an arrangement where either party may change the contract at anytime with thirty (30) days’ notice.
-The agreement is usually between short-term lessee’s or if the original lease has expired and the individual would like to remain on the residential property.
+A Wyoming month-to-month rental agreement is a contract between a landlord and tenant that allows the tenant to lease a residential property for one (1) month at a time.
+Either party may terminate the contract at any time with thirty (30) days’ notice given to the other party.
+The agreement is usually used for short-term tenants or for when the original lease expires, and the tenant would like to remain on the residential property.

-Even though the landlord may decide to cancel the agreement with one month’s notice, the same eviction risk remains in effect as if it were a long term arrangement.
+Even though the landlord may decide to cancel the agreement with one (1) month’s notice, the same eviction risk remains in effect as if it were a long-term arrangement.
 Therefore, it is advised that the landlord screen every tenant to verify their income is capable of paying rent every month.

 - If the structure on the premises was built before 1978, federal law requires that the lead-based paint disclosure be attached to the lease and signed by the tenant.

 Wyoming has no laws for a month-to-month lease termination without cause.
 It is generally acceptable for the landlord or tenant to terminate a month-to-month rental contract by giving at least thirty (30) days’ notice to the other party.